-Any Housing Benefit in payment to a claimant is not included in the Universal Credit benefit cap calculation.
+Any Housing Benefit in payment to a claimant is not included in the Benefit Cap calculation.

-If, after the housing benefit is disregarded the total amount of benefits exceeds the limit, the benefit cap is applied to the Universal Credit award.
+After the Housing Benefit is disregarded, if the total amount of benefits exceeds the limit - the Benefit Cap is applied to the Universal Credit award.